 - In The Jetsons episode "Millionaire Astro", the Jetsons are involved in a custody battle with Astro's original owners.
 In court, the "jury" was a computer called the Jury-vac; it had 12 volume unit meters.

-- The Futurama episode "Fear of a Bot Planet" the judge in the trial is an old Apple Macintosh.
+- The Futurama episode "Fear of a Bot Planet" the judge in the trial is an old Apple Macintosh, possibly as a reference to Max Headroom above.